Where To Go In Tokyo: A Guide to the City's Best Neighbourhoods - Emma Jane Explores

 How to get around in Japan

 Luckily for tourists, Japan has one of the most incredible public transport systems in the world.
-For most tourists who are planning on visiting Tokyo and a couple of other Japanese destinations (like Osaka or Kyoto), you’ll want to take advantage of the JR Pass.
+For most tourists who are planning on visiting Tokyo and other Japanese destinations (like Osaka or Kyoto), you’ll want to take advantage of the JR Pass.

 This pass issued by Japan Rail gives you access to the Shinkansen (bullet trains) plus any other non-bullet JR trains.
 It also means you don’t have to fluff around at the ticket stations each time you want to ride the train.
 It also comes with a free JR Pass Guide which will help you make the most of your travels.